 Inventories are stated at the lower of cost and net realisable value.
 Cost is assigned by specific identification and includes the cost of acquisition and development and borrowing costs during development.
 Net realisable value is determined on the basis of sales in the ordinary course of business.
 Expenses of marketing, selling and distribution to customers are estimated and deducted to establish net realisable value.
 Where the net realisable value of inventory is less than cost, an impairment expense is recognised in the consolidated statement of profit or loss and other comprehensive income.
-Reversals of previously recognised impairment charges are recognised in the consolidated income statement such that the inventory is always carried at the lower of cost and net realisable value.
+Reversals of previously recognised impairment charges are recognised in the consolidated Statement of Profit or Loss and Other Comprehensive Income such that the inventory is always carried at the lower of cost and net realisable value.
 When development is completed, borrowing costs and other holding charges are expensed as incurred.